mattyoung101/omicron/omicontrol/README.md

 - Tested on a normal DPI monitor, scaling is fine
 - Frequent bug where dialogue boxes will show up incredibly small (with no content).
 Workaround is to press ALT+F4 and try again, it will eventually pop up.
 - Linux is fully supported because it's my development machine.
-I only use KDE, but GTK-based desktops may be more reliable.
+I only use KDE, but GTK-based desktop environments should be supported too.

 ### Windows 10
 - Tested on a high DPI display, scaling is bugged if you use Windows' fantastically named "make everything bigger" setting.
 Workaround is to add either `Dprism.allowhidpi=false` or `-Dglass.win.uiScale=100%` to the VM options to disable DPI scaling.
 - This will make fonts smaller, but fixes everything else.
-- Windows is well supported because it's installed on our laptops.
+- Windows is well supported because it's installed on our laptops that we use at the venue.

 ### Mac OS X
 - Tested on a high DPI (Retina?) display, not only is scaling bugged but the Windows workaround doesn't work.
 Instead, I